"Well, let's head back to the dining room. Roshni may have already cooked dinner. We'll have a feast tonight."

 And now, somehow, he was living under the same roof as a beautiful girl.
 The problem?
 She was only sixteen.

 "From the outside, I probably look the same age as her… maybe a year older.
-But still… Am I actually a… lolicon?"
+But still… Am I a… lolicon?"

 His face turned red from shame.